 How To Deal With Perimenopause

-While that list might be a little depressing, here’s the good news: you’re not alone!
+While that list might be upsetting, here’s the good news: you’re not alone!
 All women are a part of this club or will be eventually.
-That means you not only have others to lean on, but many tried and true remedies that others have used to help relieve some of those unpleasant symptoms.
-As always, if symptoms persist or become overwhelming, see your doctor since there are clinical remedies that can be tried.
-In them meantime, here are things you can do yourself to be proactive and take control of your health.
+That means you not only have others to lean on but many tried and true remedies that others have used to help relieve some of those unpleasant symptoms.

 2. Exercise Regularly